Site Manager

 - Order immediate measures including site stoppage in case of imminent danger.

-- Archive all building-authority-relevant records beyond the five-year limitation under § 634a BGB.
+- Archive all building-authority-relevant records beyond the five-year limitation for structures under § 634a Para.
+1 No. 2 BGB.

 Appointment and qualification

-Qualification depends on the complexity of the building.
-Building classes 1 to 3 require at least a master craftsman or state-certified technician in construction.
-Building classes 4 and 5 and special buildings require an architect or civil engineer with submission rights registered with the relevant state chamber.
+Qualification is governed by § 56 Para.
+2 MBO: the Bauleiter must have the expertise and experience required for the task.
+Where that expertise is missing in particular fields, suitable specialist site managers (Fachbauleiter) must be brought in and step into the Bauleiter's place for those fields, with the Bauleiter aligning their work with their own.
+The MBO contains no nationwide mapping of building classes to formal qualifications; the states regulate the detail differently.
 Liability follows several tracks: civil under works contract (§§ 631 ff.
-BGB) and general safety duty (§ 823 BGB), administrative under the LBOs (fines up to 500,000 EUR), criminal under § 319 StGB construction endangerment with imprisonment up to five years, and § 222 StGB negligent homicide.
+BGB) and general safety duty (§ 823 BGB), administrative under the state building codes (in Bavaria a fine up to 500,000 EUR under Art.
+79 Para.
+1 BayBO), criminal under § 319 StGB construction endangerment with imprisonment up to five years, and § 222 StGB negligent homicide.
 Daily rates for external Bauleiter range from 700 to 1,400 EUR, hourly rates from 80 to 350 EUR depending on building category.

-- Special building under § 50 MBO-equivalent such as assembly venue, hospital or high-rise.
+- Special building under § 51 MBO in conjunction with § 2 Para.
+4 MBO, such as assembly venue, hospital or high-rise.

-- Change of Bauleiter during ongoing construction with notification duty.
+- Change of Bauleiter during ongoing construction, with the notification duty under § 53 Para.
+1 sentence 5 MBO.

-- Multi-contractor site that also triggers SiGeKo appointment under § 3 BaustellV.
+- Site with employees of more than one employer, which also triggers SiGeKo appointment under § 3 Para.
+1 BaustellV.

 - Project with heritage protection or special public-law conditions.